 SEA will update this page periodically with updates for Building Representatives

-October 2018: Elections were held last fall for Building Reps.
-If your school/worksite did not elect the full allotment of reps, additonal rep(s) may be appointed.
-Terms are two years and all reps were elected last year electronically to satisfy SEA Bylaws update and all positions will be elected again for the new term beginning in 2019-2020.
+June 2019: Elections were held the last week of May 2019 for Building Reps, term beginning Fall 2019 (so school years 2019-2020 and 2020-2021.
+If your school/worksite did not elect the full allotment of reps, additonal rep(s) may be appointed or the SEA office can help run an election.
+Terms are two years and all positions will be elected again in the spring of 2021.

 The Work of an SEA Building Rep